 For the safety and security of our residents, Headington Hall regulates access to residential spaces within the building.
 In support of privacy and the academic environment, it is important that members of the community feel comfortable with guests in their living space.

-Violations: Violations of the visitation policy and/or tardiness in checking out one’s guest will could cause fines or sanctions in the form of temporary loss of visitation privileges.
+Violations of the visitation policy and/or tardiness in checking out one's guest will cause fines and/or sanctions.

 Trash: It is the responsibility of residents to keep the living space in the community clean and free from waste.
 Trash, food containers, and unsanitary situations can attract pests as well as create unpleasant living situations for the community.
 Residents and their guests are required to keep trash inside their suite until they dispose of it in the identified “Trash Room” on each floor.
 Leaving trash in common spaces and hallways could result in fines.